Q&A with Kelly Therrien, MS, BCBA

 What is the Difference Between OBM and ABA?

 Initially, many ABA practitioners find OBM challenging, in part, because their coursework lacked thorough coverage of OBM topics and examples.
 I always remind people that we are behavior analysts first!
-Regardless of application, our worldview and principles remain the same.
+Regardless of the application, our worldview and principles remain the same.
 As a sub-discipline of Applied Behavior Analysis, clinicians use their observation and contingency analysis skills to unpack behavior-environment relations everywhere they go.
 Though the language and application may be different, we start at the same place: What is important and significant to the given population?

 Can You Give Us an Example of How to Apply OBM in a Business Setting?